1964 the Tribute

-1964 the Tribute (originally called "1964 as The Beatles") is a US Beatles tribute band formed in 1984.
+1964 The Tribute (originally called "1964 as The Beatles") is a US Beatles tribute band formed in 1984, exactly 20 years since the Beatles' first arrival in 1964 and the start of Beatlemania.
 The group focuses on early Beatles music from the 1964 "British invasion" era when the band first toured in the US.

 Updating the Beatles

-1964 the Tribute strive for authenticity in their portrayal of the Beatles, but not everything they do is the same.
+1964 The Tribute strive for authenticity in their portrayal of the Beatles, but not everything they do is the same.
 Two areas that differ are sound quality and set length.
 Mark Benson, who portrays John Lennon in the band, says in the original Beatles live performances in the 1960s, the fans were lucky to hear the music.
 "You have to credit the Beatles with revolutionizing the sound-reinforcement industry," says Benson.
 "Back then, they had these little speakers that you couldn't hear anything out of.
 The way concerts were amplified had to be changed."
 Benson says fans who saw the original shows notice the difference.
 "People will come up to us and say, 'I saw the Beatles in '64, and the only difference is I can hear you,'" Benson says.

 Another difference is the set length.
 The Beatles did two 30-minute sets in their early shows and never did encores, while 1964 the Tribute performs two 45-minute sets.
 "We tried the half-hour show initially, but it didn't go over well," says Benson.

 Members

 The members of the group decided which member would portray which Beatle based on the instrument he played.
-"I was a guitarist, so the natural thing was the John or the George character," says Tom Work, who portrayed George Harrison.
+"I was a guitarist, so the natural thing was the John or the George character," says Tom Work, who portrayed George Harrison until September 2022.
 "The way I got into it was, the fellow playing John Lennon [Benson] joined a band that was a local Beatles tribute act.
 This was around 1981.
 After about a year, he got his buddy [Grimes] to join and play Paul, and I was friends with him.
 About a year later, he got me to join and play George."
 Over the years, the lineup has included: